-With direct integration of J-Trace, Ozone enables the use of embedded targets' trace modules to non-intrusively capture and analyze the run-time behavior of a system.
-The fundamental information provided by trace data is the instruction trace.
+With the direct integration of J-Trace, Ozone can non-intrusively capture and analyze the runtime behavior of a system using embedded targets’ trace modules.
+Instruction trace is the fundamental information provided by trace data.
 Every fetched or executed instruction is recorded and provided to the debugger.
-With J-Trace’s streaming trace capability, all of this information is available for a complete analysis.
+J-Trace’s streaming trace capability ensures that all this information is available for analysis.

 Instruction tracing is a non-intrusive way to capture what an embedded system really executes.
-It is made available by a component on the target CPU, for example by the Embedded Trace Macrocell (ETM) on a Cortex-M microcontroller.
-The trace component captures every event on the instruction bus and makes the information about fetched and executed instructions available.
-The information is either stored to a small buffer in RAM, or output on the debug interface to the trace probe.
+A component on the target CPU (such as the Embedded Trace Macrocell (ETM) on a Cortex-M microcontroller) makes this available.
+The trace component captures the events on the instruction bus, generates information about instructions and makes it available for storage in RAM or transmission to the trace probe.
+This information is then either stored to a small buffer in RAM, or to an output on the debug interface to the trace probe.

 With a streaming trace probe, J-Trace, all trace information is received from the target system and immediately transferred to the debugging host computer for further analysis.
-While a trace buffer in target RAM or on a trace probe only offers limited information, such as the most recently executed instructions, streaming trace capability enables recording, storing, and analyzing the whole target system execution from start to end.
+Trace buffers in target RAM or on a trace probe only offer limited information such as storing the most recently-executed instructions.
+Streaming trace capability, however, enables the recording, storing and analyzing of the whole target system execution from start to end.

-As basic information, Ozone displays the most recently executed instructions in its Instruction Trace Window.
-This enables analysis of what the system did last and stepping back in time.
+Ozone displays the most recently-executed instructions in its Instruction Trace Window, providing basic information.
+This enables analysis of the systems last actions, providing a step back in time.

-Ozone's Instruction Trace Window displays the applications’s instruction history as a list of machine instructions, similar to a disassembly window, but in the order of execution.
-The instruction at the bottom of the list has been executed most recently, the instruction at the top of the list was executed least recently.
+The Ozone Instruction Trace displays the application’s instruction history in the form of a list of machine instructions.
+This is similar to a disassembly window, but in the order of execution.
+The list runs from most recently-executed (at the bottom) to least recently-executed (top).

-The executed instructions are grouped into call frame blocks.
-Each call frame block contains the set of instructions that were executed within the current frame, for example between entry of a function to the call of a sub-function.
+Executed instructions are grouped into call frame blocks.
+Each call frame block contains the set of instructions that were executed within the current frame: for example, between the entry of a function to the call of a sub-function.
 Call frame blocks can be collapsed or expanded to hide or reveal the affiliated instructions.
 The number of instructions executed within a particular call frame block is displayed in the block's header.

-With timing information, the Instruction Trace Window also provides more detailed information about how long the execution of a block took.
-Depending on the granularity and accuracy of the timing information, the duration of blocks, functions, or even single instructions can be measured.
+Timing information allows the Instruction Trace Window to provide more detailed information about how long the execution of a block took.
+Depending on the time information’s granularity, the duration of blocks, functions or even single instructions can be measured.

-Both code windows, Source Viewer and Disassembly Window, are synchronized with the Instruction Trace Window and highlight the instruction or corresponding source line of the instruction selected int he Instruction Trace Window.
-This enables stepping back in time and replaying the system execution, not only on instruction level, but line by line.
+Both the Source Code Viewer and the Disassembly Window are synchronized with the Instruction Trace Window.
+They highlight the instruction or corresponding source line of the instruction selected in the Instruction Trace Window.
+This allows for a look back in time, replaying the system execution not only on an instructional level but actually line-by-line.